vinhbui107/dotfiles/README.md

-# My configs for Ubuntu OS
+# My config for Ubuntu OS